3 Technical Guidelines

 • When adding rOpenSci links to your post, use relative instead of absolute URLs e.g. /blog/ instead of https://ropensci.org/blog/.

-• When linking to rOpenSci packages use their docs.ropensci.org URL, e.g. https://docs.ropensci.org/drake/.
+• When linking to rOpenSci packages use their docs.ropensci.org URL, e.g. https://docs.ropensci.org/target/.

 • In R Markdown wrap Hugo shortcodes between html preserve tags as shown in the template.